Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 A warning will appear, telling you that you may need to re-pair your device next time you use it.
 Click Remove.

 Now turn off your keyboard and turn it back on again.
 The indicator light should start blinking.
 Open the Keyboard options in System Preferences and click on Set up Bluetooth keyboard.
 Follow the instructions to pair your keyboard.

 If Your Mac USB Keyboard Is Not Working

 If your Mac Mini or iMac keyboard is not working, and it’s connected via USB, take the following steps to diagnose and solve the problem.

 Unplug your keyboard from the current USB port and try another one.
 If it works, you can try it in the original port again.

 If it only works in one USB port, you may need to fix your computer’s USB ports.

 2. Check the System Report

-Click on “Keyboard” in the left sidebar and make sure that Enable Slow Keys in unchecked.
+Click on Keyboard in the left sidebar and make sure that Enable Slow Keys is unchecked too.

 No one seems to know why this is so effective, but it often works!